 As a powder in food and beverages

-In addition to our bulk Turmeric for cooking, Rebecca’s also carries high potency turmeric with 95% curcumin in powder from our Rebecca’s brand, as well as SoTru and Megafood.
+In addition to our bulk Turmeric for cooking, Rebecca’s also carries high potency turmeric with 95% curcumin in powder from our Rebecca’s brand, as well as Gaia, Garden of Life, Megafood, New Chapter and more.
 Turmeric powder can easily be added to food or drinks.
 Add it to smoothie recipe, as part of a curry, or even consider making a warm drink, turmeric latte style.
 We carry Golden Milk powders from Gaia or Garden of Life, which are “latte ready,” combining turmeric with punchy ginger and cardamom.
 Just add to milk of choice, water, ghee etc. Bonus: turmeric gives your food and drinks a beautiful yellow hue and warms you up on a chilly Winter day!

 As a supplement (turmeric + curcumin extract)

-If you’d prefer your turmeric in a potent supplement, we have several varieties, including tasty gummies from Nordic Naturals and Garden of Life.
-We also carry softgels and capsules of turmeric with black pepper extract from Rebecca’s Brand, Gaia, or Garden of Life.
-This helps to aid absorption, but black pepper extract is not recommended for those with GERD.
+If you’d prefer your turmeric in a potent supplement, we have several varieties, including tasty gummies from Garden of Life and Kuli Kuli.
+We also carry turmeric with black pepper extract from Nature’s Answer.
+Black pepper helps to aid absorption, but black pepper extract is not recommended for those with GERD.

-You can also try pure curcumin (the active ingredient in turmeric) extracts in capsule or softgel from Terry Naturally or Natural Factors.
+You can also try pure curcumin (the active ingredient in turmeric) extracts in capsule or softgel from Terry Naturally or Life Extension.
 Many studies, including notable ones from Baylor University, have shown that BCM-95 Curcumin fights cancer, inflammation, and depression.
 If you’re looking for the potency, pure curcumin is a great well-studied option!

 Turmeric can be found in many other supplements.
-Because of its efficacy in treating inflammation, it is utilized as part of joint formulas with collagen, like Solgar #7 or Natural Factors’ OsteoMove.
-Popular non-NSAID Pain Relief formulas such as Terry Naturally Curamin to “Stop Pain Now” and New Chapter Zyflamend also incorporate turmeric.
+Because of its efficacy in treating inflammation, it is utilized as part of joint formulas with collagen, like Solgar No 7 or Natural Factors’ OsteoMove.
+Popular non-NSAID Pain Relief formulas such as Terry Naturally Curamin Acute and New Chapter Zyflamend also incorporate turmeric.

 As always, come see us at Rebecca’s Natural Food to ask any questions about incorporating turmeric/curcumin into your health routine.
 We’re happy to guide you to the options best for your needs!